originally posted New Year’s 2016…

 Being kind is not easy.
 It often requires us to forfeit something we love, whether it’s a physical item or time or comfort.
 What would it mean to give up an afternoon to care for someone who is sick or babysit children whose mama needs a break or make a meal for a tired family?
 What would it look like to put our phones aside and play a game with our children?
 What would it mean to our marriages to look for ways to be intentionally kind to our spouses?
 Dare I suggest that simple acts of kindness not only make an eternal impact on the receiver but also on the giver?
 Maybe being kind can help someone else encounter Grace in the midst of their own hard.

-Friends, rather than wish you a happy new year, I will pray that in 2016, your hearts will overflow with God’s love for you, bringing joy to your days and kindness to those around you.
-Let’s seek Grace in the mundane and hard moments of 2016 together.
+Friends, rather than wish you a happy new year, I will pray that this new year, your hearts will overflow with God’s love for you, bringing joy to your days and kindness to those around you.
+Let’s seek Grace in the mundane and hard moments together.

-How was 2015 wearying and heart breaking for you?
+How was last year wearying and heart breaking for you?
 In what ways do you see God drawing you near to him?
 Do any of these ideas spark your heart or give you fresh ideas for recuperating and living with more intentionality?
 What would it look like for you to choose joy in the midst of your own circumstances?
-How can you be a Gracemonger in 2016?
+How can you be a Gracemonger in the new year?